-As the largest of the Balearic Islands, Mallorca is known for its world-renowned, golden beaches, 310 miles of mountainous coastline, countless olive and almond groves, unbeatable sunsets, delicious local fare, welcoming inhabitants and yacht-filled harbors.
-The island and its rich culture offer the perfect jumping off point for a Balearic yacht charter.
+As the largest of the Balearic Islands, Mallorca is known for its world-renowned, golden beaches, 310 miles of mountainous coastline, countless olive and almond groves, unbeatable sunsets, delicious local fare, welcoming inhabitants, and yacht-filled harbors.
+With its rich culture, Mallorca is the perfect destination for luxury yacht charters.

 When visiting this whimsical island, make sure you save time to visit its city center, Palma.
 The city is home to plentiful must-see sites, museums, gourmet eateries, high-end spas, and some impressive examples of Gothic architecture.

 Yet, the whole island offers a playground for yacht charter guests.
 Surrounded by the turquoise-blue Mediterranean Sea, Mallorca is an island steeped in history, with a rich artisan and cultural scene, theme parks for the entire family, exquisite shopping, and natural wonders to explore.
-With ideal year-round cruising conditions – calm, balmy waters and breezy temperatures – Mallorca delivers the quintessential Spanish experience: Great food, bustling fairs, world-class sporting events, concerts and much more.
-Once you arrive, you’ll very quickly learn why Mallorca is the crown jewel of the Balearic Islands.
+Mallorca yacht charters offer endless possibilities.

 Mallorca has a decidedly Mediterranean climate – hot, dry summers and mild, sometimes rainy winters.
-That makes it a year-round destination for yacht charters.
-Yet, like most of the Mediterranean, summer is peak charter season.
+Like most of the Mediterranean, summer is peak chartering season.